-3.1 - The institution has adopted clearly defined written Institutional Objectives which are consistent with the institution's mission, stated in measurable terms, and approved and periodically reviewed by the institution's Board.
+3.1 -The institution has adopted clearly defined written Institutional Objectives which are consistent with the institution's mission, are measurable, and approved and periodically reviewed by the institution's Board.
+(IER)

 IER #4 - Institutional Integrity

 4.1 - The institution operates with integrity and is represented accurately and honestly to students, the public, and to TRACS.